eoneof/indesign-custom-menu-maker/README.md

 - See [demo.jsx](src/demo.jsx)

 ## Limitations
-Sub-sub-menus are not supported (yet).
+- Sub-sub-menus are not supported (yet)
+- There are no error handlers or parameters checks